gritzko/replicated.cc/index.md

 RON's primary mission is continuous data synchronization.
 A RON object may naturally have any number of replicas, which may synchronize in real-time or intermittently.
 [JSON](htp://json.org), [protobuf](https://developers.google.com/protocol-buffers/),
-and many other formats *implicitly assume* serialization of separate state snapshots.
+and many other formats implicitly assume serialization of separate state *snapshots*.
 RON has versioning and addressing *metadata*, so state and updates can be always pieced together.
 RON handles state and updates all the same: _state is change and change is state_.